 I think it’s something like the fact that I do get on with things so independently, it’s the fact that such a small thing can so regularly just jar me back into this having to stop and go, ‘Oh I’m disabled, I’m gonna have to go over here and do this.’

 We shared this feedback immediately with key stakeholders, who were moved and convinced by the sheer detail and emotional impact of the student’s words to resolve this issue.
 The architects and our Estates department worked with the student to identify and test a range of solutions.
-This is typical of the University’s approach to seeking feedback and then meaningfully engaging with it to make improvements.

 In a second example, a postgraduate mature student without a print disability recorded the following signage indicating the location of lecture theatres as problematic (figure 2).